TITLE 68: PROFESSIONS AND OCCUPATIONS

 6) Advertises professional services that the dentist is not licensed to render.

-e) A dentist may incorporate as a professional service corporation under a fictitious or an assumed name; however, all advertisements for dental services to be performed by members or employees of the corporation must comply with the following conditions:
+e) A dentist may incorporate as a professional service corporation or other business entity permitted to provide dental services under a fictitious or an assumed name; however, all advertisements for dental services to be performed by members or employees of the corporation or other business entity must comply with the following conditions:

-1) A dentist licensed and practicing in Illinois shall be designated at each practice location for the corporation who shall assume responsibility for all advertising in Illinois.
+1) A dentist licensed and practicing in Illinois shall be designated at each practice location for the corporation or other business entity who shall assume responsibility for all advertising in Illinois.

-2) The name, office address and office phone number of the designated dentists shall appear in all advertising for the corporation.
+2) The name, office address and office phone number of the designated dentists shall appear in all advertising for the corporation or other business entity.

-3) The names of the owners of the corporation, if other than the designated dentists, shall appear in all advertising for the corporation.
+3) The names of the owners of the corporation or other business entity, if other than the designated dentists, shall appear in all advertising for the corporation or other business entity.

-4) A list of all dentists employed by the corporation who perform dental services shall be prominently displayed at the location where they practice.
+4) A list of all dentists employed by the corporation or other business entity who perform dental services shall be prominently displayed at the location where they practice.

-5) If the corporation offers to practice both general dentistry and any licensed specialty, all advertising for the specialty shall include the name of the licensed dental specialists who performs the specialty services.
+5) If the corporation or other business entity offers to practice both general dentistry and any licensed specialty, all advertising for the specialty shall include the name of the licensed dental specialists who performs the specialty services.

 f) When words relating to specialty practice are used in an advertisement, the advertisement must not imply that the dentist offering those services is licensed as a specialist unless he holds a specialty license issued by the Division.
 Words that cannot be used by a dentist unless licensed in that specialty are Endodontist, Pedodontist, Pediatric Dentist, Periodontist, Prosthodontist, Orthodontist, Oral and Maxillofacial Radiologist, or Oral and Maxillofacial Surgeon.
-Terms such as "Specialist", "Practice Limited To" or "Limited To Specialty Of", with the name of such branch of dentistry practiced as a specialty, (Endodontics, Pedodontics (Pediatric Denistry), Periodontics, Prosthodontics, Orthodontics, Oral and Maxillofacial Radiology and Oral and Maxillofacial Surgery) shall be prima facie evidence that such dentist is holding himself out to the public as a specialist.
-A general dentist who advertises, in any media, using words or phrases customarily used by a specialist, except those prohibited above, but who does not hold a specialty license, shall include in such advertisement a prominent disclaimer that he is licensed only as a general dentist.
+Terms such as "Specialist", "Practice Limited To" or "Limited To Specialty Of", with the name of the branch of dentistry practiced as a specialty, (endodontics, periodontics (pediatric dentistry), periodontics, prosthodontics, orthodontics, oral and maxillofacial radiology and oral and maxillofacial surgery) shall be prima facie evidence that such dentist is holding himself out to the public as a specialist.
+A general dentist who advertises, in any media, using words or phrases customarily used by a specialist, except those prohibited above, but who does not hold a specialty license, shall include in the advertisement a prominent disclaimer that he or she is licensed only as a general dentist.

-g) Any advertisements offering the availability of those recognized dental specialties specified in Section 1220.320 of this Part, or offering the availability of some other "specialty" practice not specifically recognized by the Division shall contain a prominent disclaimer in the form of a statement setting forth the specialties in which the dentist is licensed in Illinois and/or a statement that the dentist is licensed to practice as a general dentist in Illinois.
+g) Any advertisements offering the availability of those recognized dental specialties specified in Section 1220.310, or offering the availability of some other "specialty" practice not specifically recognized by the Division shall contain a prominent disclaimer in the form of a statement setting forth the specialties in which the dentist is licensed in Illinois and/or a statement that the dentist is licensed to practice as a general dentist in Illinois.

-h) Advertising shall not use language suggesting a dental specialty that is not specified in Section 1220.320 of this Part unless it contains the disclaimer required in subsection (g).
+h) Advertising shall not use language suggesting a dental specialty that is not specified in Section 1220.310 unless it contains the disclaimer required in subsection (g).
 Examples of language requiring disclaimer: family dentistry, cosmetic dentistry, restorative dentistry, preventive dentistry, hospital dentistry, implant dentistry, TMJ, cranio mandibular dentistry.